mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 These TLVs MUST be exchanged on the QUIC tunnel control stream.
 TODO(mp): Define this stream.

-TODO(mp): Introduce what for and how they are used somewhere before

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 +-------------+----------+---------------------------+
 |        Type |     Size | Name                      |